This post contains affiliate links. Please see our disclosure policy.

 Two images - one of the thick batter after dry ingredients are added, and one of the runny batter with milk added.

-Step 4: Fill your cupcake liners about 2/3 of the way full, and bake as directed in the recipe card below.
+Step 4: Bake.
+Fill your cupcake liners about 2/3 of the way full, and bake as directed in the recipe card below.
 Let cupcakes cool completely on a wire rack before decorating.

 Two images - one of the cupcake batter in the tins, and one of the baked cupcakes.